Suos Yara

 Suos Yara (Khmer: សួស យ៉ារ៉ា; born 18 November 1973) is a Cambodian politician who serves as a spokesperson for the Cambodian People's Party.
-He is a member of the National Assembly of Cambodia, representing the Preah Vihear constituency.
+He is a member of the National Assembly of Cambodia, representing the Kompong Thom constituency.
 He also serves as a member the Central Committee of the Cambodian People's Party, and is a vice-chairman of its Commission for External Relations.